Abigail-Woolf/School_District_Analysis/README.md

 # School District Analysis
-Introduction to Jupyter Notebooks (product of Anaconda) and Pandas (library for data manipulation and analysis) data wrangling/ data munging
+Introduction to Jupyter Notebooks (product of Anaconda, free open-source distribution software) and Pandas (library for data manipulation and analysis) data wrangling/ data munging
 Using Jupyter Notebook and the Pandas library, you’ll read raw data from CSV files, inspect and clean data, merge datasets, perform mathematical calculations, and visualize the data with charts and graphs to tell a story.
 Python3 and Anaconda
+create virtual environment for python projects called PythonData python 3.7 conda create -n PythonData python=3.7 anaconda to check all conda environments: conda info --envs

+prepare standarize test data and funding aggregat data and showcase trends in students performances

 ## Challenge
 The grades of nineth graders at Thomas High School were incorrect and needed to be removed from the data analysis.
 Once that was complete, there were some changes to the results.